 Free books are the best!
 Take advantage of them always!

 The Best American Series: 16 Short Stories and Essays

 published October 18, 2016 by Mariner Books (Houghton Mifflin Harcourt)

-I received a copy courtesy of the publisher for review, thoughts and opinions are entirely my own.
+I received a copy courtesy of the publisher for unbiased review.